sharpertool/tennisblock/ssl/README.md

 	mkcert tennisblock.local localhost ::1

-That will generate 2 files, named someting like this:
+That will generate 2 files, named something like this:

 	tennisblock.local+2.pem
 	tennisblock.local+2-key.pem